More On the Natural Resources Overlay

 Wildlife, clean water, forests, fields and hilltops are vital parts of Jericho’s rural character and prosperity, and are highly valued by residents.
 Jericho’s Conservation Commission (CC) and Planning Commission (PC) have been working together to make sure Jericho’s important natural heritage isn’t lost and that it will be here for future generations of residents.
 They developed updates to Jericho’s Land Use Regulations that protect Jericho’s natural resources in the form of a Natural Resources Overlay (NRO) district.
 The Planning and Conservation Commissions have been working with these recommendations to update the Land Use Regulations over the last year a half and has completed their review, with feedback from the community and from local and state experts.
 See below for information regarding the process.

-In discussing the NRO, along with multiple regular Planning Commission meetings, this spring the Planning and Conservation Commissions hosted:
+In discussing the NRO, along with multiple regular Planning Commission meetings, in the spring of 2019 the Planning and Conservation Commissions hosted:

 Local Resident, Bernie Paquette, was also there and posted pictures and information on his Jericho Blog about the evening.